followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxChart/1 Configuration/argumentAxis/minorTickInterval/minorTickInterval.md

 <!--fullDescription-->
 Minor ticks divide the segment between two neighboring [major ticks](/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/argumentAxis/tick/) into smaller segments.
 Minor ticks are generated automatically, unless the **minorTickInterval** option is set.

 If the axis displays numbers, assign a number to this option.
 If the axis displays date-time values, assign one of the accepted string values or an object to this option.
-The object should contain only one of all fields described in this section, for example:
+The object should contain one or several fields described in this section, for example:

 ---
 ##### jQuery